allegro/blog/_posts/2021-10-06-comparing-mongodb-composite-indexes.md

 As an example for our considerations, we will use an entity describing a person by first and last name, let’s also assume that this pair is unique.

-Such data can be stored in a collection (let’s call it `coll1`) with a composite key that contains both fields.
+Such data can be stored in a collection (let’s call it `composite`) with a composite key that contains both fields.

 ```json
 {